maxweis/specy/README.md

 #specy
 A program which displays your computer's specifications which was inspired by the package [*archey*](https://aur.archlinux.org/packages/archey/).
-It is implemented in bash and python.
+It is implemented in bash.

 ###Features:
 - Adapt to size of terminal to show minimal or full display